garethrepton/garethrepton.github.io/_posts/2018-11-06-Spring Cleaning with NDepend Mini Review.md

 ### Count of Lines of code
 This is quite an accurate reflection of the number of lines of code in the solution.
 Although this isn't necessarily very useful in isolation, whilst you are cleaning up a solution it can be quite a good indicator of how its going.
 I found this particularly useful for seeing just how much unused code I had deleted.

-### Ability to save a snapshot & compare to previous snapshots
+### Ability to save a snapshot of your code & compare to previous baseline snapshots
 This is a really good feature, it allows you to store a snapshot, make a bunch of fixes to a codebase, and then compare that snapshot to the new snapshot and essentially see your progress on the charts provided.
 Very useful for keeping things on track over time, and also quite motivating whilst cleaning things up.

 ### Dependency Graphing